 Campgrounds in Yoho National Park:

 - Kicking Horse Campground.
 This is by far the most popular of the campgrounds in Yoho National Park.
-It borders the western edge of the park and has great views of Mount Chancellor, the Canadian Rockies first peak over 10,000 feet on the Western Flank of the Rockies, This Campground is open May 16th – September 14th, 2014.
+It borders the western edge of the park and has great views of Mount Chancellor, the Canadian Rockies first peak over 10,000 feet on the Western Flank of the Rockies, This Campground is open May 16th – September 14th, 2017.
+It gets it name from being close to the headwaters of the Kicking Horse River.
 Typically on July and August Long Weekend, the Kicking Horse Campground in Yoho National Park that is maintained by Parks Canada is always full.
 The nearest campsite to the Kicking Horse Campground would Alpine Rafting’s Rustic Riverside Camping.
-Alpine offers this camping at no charge to all rafters, so this can add up to considerable savings if rafting is on your summer bucket list.
+Alpine offers this camping at no charge to all rafters, so this can add up to considerable savings if whitewater rafting on the Kicking Horse River is on your summer bucket list.

 - Monarch Campground: A lesser know campground in Yoho National Park, the Monarch Campground sees less use than the Kicking Horse Campground, however it should not be dismissed as a worthy camping option.
 It is more suited to self sustained campers, such as tent or small campers.